 2) The coursework requirement is a 60 hour master's degree in counseling or related (typically psychology).
 Within the 60 hours there are 14 content areas in which you need 3 graudate semester hours of coursework in each (includes a 3 hour practicum and 3 hour internship), the remaining hours will be clinical counseling related electives to equal the 60 hour MA degree.
 We suggest prospective applicants first complete a 'LPC Transcript Review form'.
 Follow the instructions as you fill in the courses you have/will be completing in your program.
 If the course title does not appear to match up then you will read the course descriptions detailed on the form and compare it to the course descriptions for the course you completed and determine if the content covered matches up.
 After completion you will have an idea if your program of study includes all required coursework.
 If you are currently in a master's program OR trying to determine if a program will meet the requirements, it is recommended that you take the transcript review form and licensing rule to your academic adviser to compare the requirements with the program's plan of study.
-After your degree is conferred, and when you are ready to apply for licensure please read the instructions at the 'Becoming an LPC' tab where you will find the information for obtaining the LPC Application CD.
+After your degree is conferred, and when you are ready to apply for licensure please email Amber at email@example.com to request the contents of the application packet.
+The documents will be provided via email.

 After you apply for licensure the credentialing committee will review your application materials including the completed transcript review form.
 They will determine if you have met the coursework requirement OR if additional coursework is needed.
 If additional coursework is needed, your application file will be held in active status, for up to 18 months, while you complete the required courses.
 After WVBEC receives the official transcript reflecting completion of the coursework, we can then move forward with your application in which you are eligible to receive approval to take the NCE exam.
 Please read the content found at the National Counselor Exam tab for additional information regarding registering and scheduling for the exam.